Surfing in the United States: Big wave surfing

-Big wave surfers conduct immense amounts of preparation in order to stay safe and perform at their best when riding large waves.
-Underwater rock running assists surfer to better their lung capacity and prepare for being held underwater for long periods of time.
-Some of the world's best big wave surfers can hold their breath for up to 5 minutes.
+Big wave surfers conduct immense amounts of preparation in order to stay safe and perform at their absolute peak when riding large waves.
+Underwater rock running assists surfer to improve their lung capacity and prepare for being held underwater for long periods of time.
+Some of the world's highest ranked big wave surfers can hold their breath for up to 5 minutes.
 Yoga assists big wave surfers to stay flexible, and to use air more efficiently.